 Meet with your tax advisor to estimate your likely tax liability in 2020.

 Be aware of the amounts being withheld from your paychecks.
 Self-employed individuals: determine how much you should set aside for taxes.
 With the changes in tax law and deductions, taxpayers need to evaluate whether the amounts being withheld from paychecks or amount being set aside are sufficient to meet their tax liability.

 You can read about tax law changes in IRS Publication 5307 and use the IRS withholding calculator to figure out your projected tax liability for the coming year.

 The sooner you estimate your tax liability, the better chance you have of covering it through withholding or quarterly estimates.
-However, if you make this calculation later in the year and realize that you have not been withholding enough, you can send electronic payments directly to the IRS at any point during the year.
-This will help reduce/eliminate any interest or penalties you may owe.
+However, if you realize later in the year that you haven’t been withholding enough, you can send electronic payments directly to the IRS to help reduce/eliminate any interest or penalties you may owe.

 Step Four: Participate in programs that could reduce your tax liability.